apernet/hysteria-website/docs/docs/getting-started/Installation.md

 # Installation

 Like any proxy software, Hysteria consists of a server and a client.
-Our precompiled executables for all platforms include both modes.
-This means you can use it as either a server or a client on any platform we support.
-Below are your download options:
+Our precompiled executables includes both modes on all platforms.
+You can download our latest releases using one of the following options:

 - [GitHub Releases](https://github.com/apernet/hysteria/releases) ([What build should I choose?](#what-build-should-i-choose))